 Is My Organization Eligible for an Encore Fellow?

-Please take a moment to review the following discretionary grant eligibility qualifications and guidelines to determine whether or not your organization is eligible to apply for a discretionary grant from The Dayton Foundation.
+Please take a moment to review the following eligibility qualifications and guidelines to determine whether or not your organization is eligible to be a Host Organization for a Dayton Foundation Del Mar Encore Fellow.

 To be eligible for a grant, your organization must: